One-tenth of Danish nurses to strike after pay offer rejected | Politics

 - Denmark

-A tenth of Denmark's nurses and radiographers will go on strike on Saturday after union members voted against a pay deal that their union had agreed to, the nurses' union said on Monday.
+A tenth of Denmark's nurses will go on strike on Saturday after union members voted against a pay deal that their union leadership had approved, the nurses' union said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)